Updated May 30, 2023

 “Quality is never an accident.
 It is always the result of an intelligent effort”.

 A continual process of improving and enhancing customer satisfaction through a comprehensive approach of management by ensuring the participation of all the employees to deliver superior quality of product or service for long-term success.

-Just think, why a customer would buy your product or service if the same is offered by your competitors?
-The variant happens to be ‘superior quality’.
-‘Quality’, a determining factor, which outstands a product or service from its competitor’s, plays a key role in business.
-Therefore, TQM focusses on customer satisfaction and aims at improving the processes, organizational culture and systems by engaging every single employee to bring in long-term success.
+Why would a customer buy your product or service if your competitors offer the same?
+The variant happens to be ‘superior quality.’
+‘Quality,’ a determining factor, which outstands a product or service from its competitors, plays a crucial role in business.
+Therefore, TQM focuses on customer satisfaction and aims to improve the processes, organizational culture, and systems by engaging every single employee to bring long-term success.

 The Cycle of ‘TQM’

-The cycle of TQM is divided into 4 phases, which are popularly referred to as the ‘Deming cycle’ or ‘PDCA cycle’.
+The cycle of TQM is divided into 4 phases, popularly referred to as the ‘Deming cycle’ or ‘PDCA cycle.’
 Let’s briefly understand these stages:

-The primary stage in TQM requires employees to identify the undergoing problems, issues or any challenges with the operations of the organization.
-Employees have to revise the hypothesis and conduct necessary research by collecting data so as to test the same and come up with recommendations for a problem.
+- Planning Stage: The primary stage in TQM requires employees to identify the undergoing problems, issues, or any challenges with the organization’s operations.
+Employees have to revise the hypothesis and conduct necessary research by collecting data to test the same and come up with recommendations for a problem.

-In this stage, employees design solutions for identified problems and implement strategies to overcome the same.
+- Doing Stage: In this stage, employees design solutions for identified problems and implement strategies to overcome them same.
 The effectiveness of the results is also measured in this phase.

-The last stage, where derived solutions/recommendations are implemented.
+- Acting Stage: The last stage is where derived solutions/recommendations are implemented.